Pylons/pylons/pylons/docs/uk/en/views.rst

 Directly-supported template engines
 ===================================

-Pylons provides pre-configured options for using the `Mako`__, `Genshi`__ and `Jinja`__ template rendering engines.
+Pylons provides pre-configured options for using the `Mako`__, `Genshi`__ and `Jinja2`__ template rendering engines.
 They are setup automatically during the creation of a new Pylons project, or can be added later manually.

 .. __: http://www.makotemplates.org/